Our main solutions

+Infrared (IR) LEL Monitoring Systems.
 The sample gas passes through a measurement cell (optical path).The infrared light emitted is absorbed by the sample gas and then it gets caught by a receiver.
-The intensity, between the Infrared light emitted by the source and the Infrared light caught by the receiver, is directly proportional to the solvent concentration inside the sample gas analyzed.
-Our Infrared sensors are the only sensors on the market, factory calibrated.
-They are completely calibration free and they don’t require any further in-field recalibration during their entire life cycle (15 years).
+The intensity difference, between the Infrared light emitted by the source and the Infrared light caught by the receiver, is directly proportional to the solvent concentration inside the sample gas analyzed.
+Our Infrared sensors are the only sensors completely calibration free and they don’t require any further in-field recalibration during their entire life cycle.

-Through the combustion of the flame between clean air, hydrogen and sample gas, the FID is able to create hydrocarbon's ions.
-These ions are captured by a small metallic web, located around the flame, and they induce a current.
-This current is directly proportioned to the solvent concentration inside the sample gas analyzed.
+Flame Ionization Detector (FID) LEL Monitoring Systems.
+Through the combustion of the flame between clean air, hydrogen and sample gas, the FID create hydrocarbons ions.
+These ions are captured by a small metallic web located around the flame inducing a electrical current.
+This electrical current is directly proportional to the idrocarbons concentration inside the sample gas.
 The Flame Ionization Detector (FID) is considered the fastest, more precise and more reliable sensor on the market.

-Through our LEL monitoring systems and our the Automatic Air Recirculation Control Systems, we are able to recycle up to 90% of the hot air in discharge; as a result, the recycling of this hot air, allows profitable energy savings and the air flow reduction allows downsizing on air treatment plants.
+Automatic Air Recirculation Control Systems.
+Through our LEL monitoring systems and our the Automatic Air Recirculation Control Systems, we are able to recycle up to 90% of the hot air in discharge.
+The recycling of this hot air reduce the air flow allowing profitable energy savings and the downsizing of air treatment plants.

-In case of Regenerative Thermal Oxidizers (RTO), the flow rate of the air, coming from the production lines, determines the dimension of the systems and the solvent concentration determines the natural gas consumption required for the burner.
+In case of Regenerative Thermal Oxidizers (RTO), the flow rate of the air, coming from the production lines, defines the dimension of the systems while the solvent concentration determines the natural gas consumption required for the burner.

-Fast Residual Solvent Analyzers
+Fast Residual Solvent Analyzer.